 Accordingly, digital ad spend in China also exceeds traditional media channels and account for up to 78.9% of total media ad spending in china in the next 5 years, a higher share than any other country.

 Digital Now Means Mobile

-Residents in China will spend 3 hours, 53 minutes per day — or 58.6% of daily media time — on digital devices.
+Residents in China will spend 3 hours, and 53 minutes per day — or 58.6% of daily media time — on digital devices.
 Mobile will account for 77.0% of daily digital time spent, compared with desktop/laptop’s 23.0%.

 In a nation obsessed with doing everything on smartphones, the importance of mobile to marketers cannot be overstated.